jzerbe/jzerbe.github.com/_posts/2014-08-23-buffalo-creek-sandy-wash-charlies-cutoff-and-baldy.md

 ---
 Buffalo Creek is a massive openspace area.
 At only an hour from my place, I am shocked I had not been here sooner.
-Will have to thank my latest trail partner for the suggestion again.
-We started ~8:15am from the 1/5 full trailhead parking and returned ~10:30am.
+Will have to thank my latest trail partner for the suggestion ... again.
+We started ~8:15am from the 1/5 full trailhead parking and returned ~10:30am to full parking.
+Only started running into other bikers (or anyone at all) on the Baldy downslope.

 As one of the reviews on [singletracks](http://www.singletracks.com/bike-trails/buffalo-creek.html)